 We return to Freycinet Lodge by mid-afternoon.

-The access to Tasman Peninsula is via Eaglehawk Neck, a thin isthmus just 30 metres wide and once guarded by dogs to prevent convicts escaping.
-This spectacular coastal environment includes soaring 300 metre high sea cliffs, diverse wildlife, pristine bushland and of course, the Port Arthur Historic site a short beach-walk from our waterside lodge.
+Access to Tasman Peninsula is via Eaglehawk Neck, a thin isthmus just 30 metres wide and once guarded by dogs to prevent convicts escaping.
+This spectacular coastal environment includes soaring 300 metre high sea cliffs, diverse wildlife, pristine bushland and of course, the Port Arthur Historic site.

 Port Arthur is a place of national and international significance – part of the epic story of forced migration and settlement of this country.
 Port Arthur was much more than a prison; it was a complete community, home to convicts, military and civilian officers and their families.
 The convicts worked at many industries producing goods and services for use locally and to be sold in Hobart and beyond.
 The military and civilian officers were tasked with security and administration of the settlement.